ewhal/pomf-todo/README.md

 - Write release notes to docs
 - Write one test?
-- Disable issue tracker on git.pantsu.cat
-  - Feature planned for Gogs 0.8.0 release
-  - Disable on nginx side until then or modify Gogs code to return an error
 - Replace JSHint with ESLint
 - Fix the remaining ESLint errors (`airbnb/legacy`)
   - Go back and fix the JSCS errors in `refactor-cheesesteak` branch